 Looks pretty doesn’t it?
 So, don’t feel guilty for just getting your husband a Dollar Store greeting card for Valentine’s Day and make this beautiful Almond Sour Cream Pound Cake with Heart-Shaped Strawberries for your family.
-Your kids will enjoy helping and licking the bowl.
 This cake would make anyone feel special and loved.

 - Recipe courtesy of Paula Deen